mihirbachhav025/mihirbachhav025.github.io/_posts/2025-06-14-SQL Window Functions.md

 # <p align="center">SQL Window Functions</p>

 Sql window functions are a set of powerful analytical functions that help us to do row level computations.
-They differ from group by function by maintaining the row level granularity while performing calculations like aggregation at same time.As a result window functions are helpful in advanced data analysis
+They differ from group by function by maintaining the row level granularity while performing calculations like aggregation at same time.As a result window functions are helpful in advanced data analysis.

 Simple Example of Granularity Preservation: